baselmans/multivariate_GWAMA/README.md

  ```
     h2list <- c(0.0498, 0.0441, 0.0708, 0.0294)
  ```
-* Note, The CTI values and the SNP heritabilies needs to be in the exact same order as you list the GWAS summary statistics.
+* Note, The CTI values and the SNP heritabilities needs to be in the exact same order as you list the GWAS summary statistics.

 # Run the Nweighted function
 ```